 You probably know him as "The FP&A Guy."
 For nearly 15 years, Paul Barnhurst has been a leader, influencer and educator in the FP&A community.

-Learning how to look through data and decide what to include in your model is a financial modeling fundamental skill every finance professional needs to have.
-In this blog post, I’ll take you through five questions you need to ask yourself, when building and designing a financial model, to decide what information to include—and what to exclude:
+Learning how to look through data and decide what to include in your model is a financial modelling fundamental skill every finance professional needs to have.
+In this blog post, I'll take you through five questions you need to ask yourself, when building and designing a financial model, to decide what information to include--and what to exclude:

 1. What's the Main Question I'm Trying To Answer?